Anubisyy/Anubisyy.github.io/_pages/cv.md

   * Participated in the picture design of the project paper and part of writing.
   * Participate in building a complete human-object interaction capture data set.
 * Sept, 2023: Served as a teaching assistant for the python programming part of the SI100B course in the fall of 2023
-* Nov, 2023: Participated in the Fourth Student Congress of ShanghaiTech University as a college representative.
+* Dec, 2023: Participated in the Fourth Student Congress of ShanghaiTech University as a college representative.

 Publications
 ======